acumos/system-integration/z2a/README.md

 ## Flow-1 VM Requirements

-* At the time of this writing, the Operating System installed on the VM must be either CentOS (v7 or greater) or Ubuntu (18.04 or greater, 20.04 recommended).
+* At the time of this writing, the Operating System installed on the VM must be either RedHat/CentOS (v7 or greater, v8 recommended) or Ubuntu (18.04 or greater, 20.04 recommended).

->NOTE: earlier versions of CentOS (v6) or Ubuntu (16.04) may be sufficient to run the z2a installation, but they have not been tested.
+>NOTE: earlier versions of RedHat/CentOS (v6) or Ubuntu (16.04) may be sufficient to run the z2a installation, but they have not been tested.
 >
 >NOTE: Version 0.8.1 of `kind` provides new cluster recovery capabilities.  `kind` v0.8.1 requires that the VM used be Ubuntu 20.04 or Centos 8 to operate properly.

-* VM Resource Sizing Recommendations
+* Flow-1 VM Resource Sizing Recommendations
   * four (4) vCPU (minimum)
   * 32GB of memory (minimum)
   * 60GB disk space (minimum) (~100GB+ for MLWB and other plugins)